 You can also find their writing covering the queer beat in the Chicago Reader.

-They co-host and produce They & Them, a queer talk radio show on Que4 98.3 FM every Tuesday at 2PM.
+They co-host and produce They & Them, a queer talk podcast in Chicago.

 Devlyn also writes middle grade historical fantasy (featuring queer characters, of course) with their writing partner.
 Email if you have any inquiries!
 If not studying queer history, they're likely watching Frasier.

 Paul Di Ciccio

 Paul is a director and performance artist living in Chicago.
 He is thrilled to be working on Mattachine and to be shedding light on an ongoing struggle for liberation.
 He has a degree in Theatre Directing with a minor in Women & Gender Studies from Columbia College Chicago.

 Albert is a journalist, theater artist, teacher, and activist in Chicago.
 He was an award-winning editor of GayLife and Windy City Times newspapers in the 1980s, and his work as a theater critic for the Chicago Reader won a George Jean Nathan Award.
 In 1982, he represented GayLife at the Washington, D.C. conference of activists and health professionals at which GRID (Gay-Related Immune Deficiency) was renamed AIDS (Acquired Immune Deficiency Syndrome).